nonoesp/laravel-authenticate/README.md

 # Authentication System for Laravel 5

-Extremely simple way to authenticate in Laravel 5.
+Extremely simple way to authenticate for Laravel 5.2

 ## Usage